Get 10% off your first order with the code: FIRST-10

 bush

-The Cotoneaster microphyllus - small-leaved cotoneaster
+Cotoneaster microphyllus - small-leaved cotoneaster

-The Cotoneaster microphyllus – small-leaved Cotoneaster is a small bush groundcover 80 cm tall at ripeness and 1.50 m wide, with evergreen foliage.
+Cotoneaster microphyllus – small-leaved Cotoneaster is a small shrub groundcover 80 cm tall at ripeness and 1.50 m wide, with evergreen foliage.
 It bears small oval leaves, dark green above and grey beneath.
 Its white, melliferous flowering takes place in May and June, attracting melliferous insects.
 In September, the flowers are replaced by small, round, bright-red fruits, much appreciated by birds.
 Easy to grow, it can be planted in any type of soil, provided that it is well drained and in any exposure: sunny or shaded, taking care to protect it from winds.

 On a slope, plant this Cotoneaster alongside shrub roses with clustered flowers or saxifrages, whose flowers will add colour.